erizov/Professor/semester_07/lecture_42_ci_cd_fundamentals/continuous_integration/univer.en.md

 ## Algorithm Definition

-Continuous Integration is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Continuous Integration (CI) is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Continuous Integration is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Continuous Integration (CI) works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science